-Jira Service Desk has several native features that allow you to maintain your brand's look and feel by using your own color scheme or request type icons.
+Jira Service Management has several native features that allow you to maintain your brand's look and feel by using your own color scheme or request type icons.
 In the Cloud version, you can also customise background images for your search bar.

-Jira Service Desk Cloud
+Jira Service Management Cloud

 - Link to multiple Confluence spaces.